 [Note: The North Carolina Board of Examiners for Engineers and Surveyors has determined, via letter dated December 1, 2005, that preparation of engineering design documents pursuant to this Paragraph constitutes practicing engineering under G.S.
 89C.
-In addition, the North Carolina Board of Examiners for Engineers and Surveyors has determined that design of residential reclaimed irrigations systems owned by the property owner does not constitute engineering under G.S.
+In addition, the North Carolina Board of Examiners for Engineers and Surveyors has determined that design of residential reclaimed irrigations systems owned by the property owner does not constitute engineering pursuant to G.S.
 89C.]

 (d) Site plans.
 If required by G.S.
 89C, a professional land surveyor shall provide location information on boundaries and physical features not under the purview of other licensed professions.
 The applicant shall provide site plans or maps for treatment and storage facilities and where the reclaimed water is applied to the land surface or otherwise used in a ground absorption manner, except where reclaimed water is utilized for irrigation to single-family residential lots, showing the location, orientation and relationship of facility components including:

-(2) for land application sites and other ground absorption uses, the site map shall include topography; and
+(2) for land application sites and other ground absorption uses, the site map shall include topography;

-(3) to the extent needed to determine compliance with setbacks, the location of all features included in Rule .0701 of this Subchapter.
+(3) to the extent needed to determine compliance with setbacks, the location of all features included in Rule .0701 of this Subchapter;

 (e) The applicant shall provide property ownership documentation to the Division consisting of: